-It has been about a month since the last earnings report for Johnson & Johnson (JNJ).
-Shares have lost about 1.2% in that time frame, outperforming the S&P 500.
+A month has gone by since the last earnings report for Johnson & Johnson (JNJ).
+Shares have lost about 2.9% in that time frame, underperforming the S&P 500.

 Will the recent negative trend continue leading up to its next earnings release, or is Johnson & Johnson due for a breakout?
 Before we dive into how investors and analysts have reacted as of late, let's take a quick look at its most recent earnings report in order to get a better handle on the important drivers.